How To Monsoon The World

 Buy your flight tickets on Tuesday or Sunday nights

-I’ve been told that’s when most airlines reset their prices.
-So I tried it, and it sorta is true.
-It isn’t an exact science, but taking advantage of this trend has been good to my budget for the past few years.
+Traditionally that’s when most airlines reset their prices.
+So I tried it, and there is a noticeable trend.
+This isn’t an exact science, though.

 Watch flights like how traders watch the stock market